libp2p/go-libp2p-relay-daemon/README.md

-	MaxReservations       int             // Maximum number of relay reservations; default is 64K MaxCircuits           int             // Maximum number of active relay circuits per peer; default is 16 BufferSize            int             // Relay buffer side in each direction; default is 1KB }
+	MaxReservations       int             // Maximum number of relay reservations; default is 64K MaxCircuits           int             // Maximum number of active relay circuits per peer; default is 16 BufferSize            int             // Relay buffer side in each direction; default is 1KB MaxReservationsPerIP  int             // IP Constraint of reservations per IP; default is 4 MaxReservationsPerASN int             // IP Constraint of reservations per ASN; default is 128 }

 ```